AndersonTavares0/AndersonTavares0/README.md

 <h3 align="left">👩‍💻 About Me</h3>

 <p align="left">

-🌍 I'm from Rio de Janeiro, Brazil 🇧🇷
+🌍 I'm from Rio de Janeiro, Brazil 🇧🇷 <br>
-💻 I'm learning programming every day and diving into the world of Software Engineering 🚀 📚 Currently focused on Java
+💻 I'm learning programming every day and diving into the world of Software Engineering 🚀 <br>
+📚 Currently focused on Java <br>
-🧑‍💻 Working on small projects to improve my skills and get familiar with Git and GitHub 📖 🌱 Always open to learning, trying new tools, and collaborating on other beginner-friendly projects.
+🧑‍💻 Working on small projects to improve my skills and get familiar with Git and GitHub 📖 <br>
+🌱 Always open to learning, trying new tools, and collaborating on other beginner-friendly projects.<br>
 </p>

 <h3 align="left">🛠️ Languages and Tools</h3>